 In there place, just install a shower curtain.

 One time, we went months where we used a shower curtain OVER our broken shower doors.
 It kept water from getting out, and it was easy for us to go in and out instead of dealing with the shower doors that needed repaired!

 If you want a new look and are tired of the glass or appearance of your shower doors here’s an idea:

 Find a local stained glass or window shop and see what they offer.
-They will be able to order and cut something you like better.
+They will be able to order and cut and frame something you like better.